 $1000 Invested In This Stock 15 Years Ago, Would Be Worth This Much

-FactSet Research Systems (NYSE:FDS) has outperformed the market over the past 15 years by 6.4% on an annualized basis.
+American Tower (NYSE:AMT) has outperformed the market over the past 15 years by 5.32% on an annualized basis.

-Buying $1,000 In FDS: 15 years ago, an investor could have purchased 17.87 shares of FactSet Research Systems at the time with $1,000.
-This investment in FDS would have produced an average annual return of 14.63%.
-Currently, FactSet Research Systems has a market capitalization of $16.89 billion.
+Buying $1,000 In AMT: 15 years ago, an investor could have purchased 25.13 shares of American Tower at the time with $1,000.
+This investment in AMT would have produced an average annual return of 13.52%.
+Currently, American Tower has a market capitalization of $121.45 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.